ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/FollowPath.rst

   ====== =======

   Description
-      Mapped name of the path handler plugin type to use, e.g. FeasiblePathHandler.
+      Mapped name of the path handler plugin type to use, e.g. feasible_path_handler.

 :server_name: